 After combing through WCAG 2.1, it’s time to create an audit checklist.
-In other words, what must you look for on your site to determine if you’re meeting each accessibility guideline?
+In other words, what to look for on your site to determine if you’re meeting each accessibility guideline.

 Make a list of essential elements to test and review for each category in WCAG 2.1.
 For instance, one of the success criteria for the perceivable category is non-text content.
 All of your non-text content must have a text alternative that serves the same purpose. non-text content must have a text alternative that serves the same purpose.

-Therefore check all On your audit checklist for this criteria, you want to look at all non-text content on the page you’re auditing and see if it has a text alternative.
+Therefore check all all non-text content on the page you’re auditing and see if it has a text alternative.
 This could mean having closed captions for your videos, alt text for your images, and ensuring your non-text content can be translated into braille, symbols, or more straightforward language.

 Additionally, you must assess page templates versus each page.